moorara/gocert/README.md

 A lightweight library and also command-line interface for generating self-signed SSL/TLS certificates using pure go!

 ## Installing
+You can download the appropriate binary from [releases](https://github.com/moorara/gocert/releases) page.

 ## Quick Start